-Outcome 2 Correctly interpret appropriate information for
+Outcome 2 Correctly interpret appropriate information for the installation of wiring systems, enclosures and associated equipment

 - 1. use information and documentation that is current and relevant to the work required - 2. use documentation to confirm that materials and equipment is of the correct quantity and is free from damage.